 “That is quite heartening to know.”

 “Your relief is, shall I say, palpable.
-Would you mind looking in the box near the bookcase, the one on top of the ugly TV table?
-I believe you’ll find china in there.”
+Would you mind looking in the box near the bookcase, the one on top of the ugly side table?
+I believe you’ll find Minton or Aynsley china in there.”

 Mae set her bag beside the door and crossed the room, stepping around hip and knee-high cardboard containers until she reached the bookcase.
 “Isn’t there someone looking in on while you recover?”
 She found the box he’d indicated, opened it, and began to unwrap pieces of a vintage blue and white Minton pattern with a gilt edge.